davidenunes/jnetwork/README.md

 # B-Have Network Library
-A simple lightweight **network / graph library**.
-The core network api allows for the creation and manipulation of network instances with nodes connected by links.
-This is possible using three basic building blocks: `Network` instances, `Node` instances and `Link` instances.

-The `Node` and `Link` elements serve as placeholders for various properties.
-These are created and manipulated by `Network` instances.
+A simple lightweight **network / graph library** written in Java.
+This is a software library that provides a simple set of tools to model and analyse data that can be represented as a graph or network.
+It provides facilities to treat a network either as directed or undirected using the same simple `Network` API.

 This library hides the implementation details by using the [Guice](http://code.google.com/p/google-guice/) which is a dependency injection framework from *Google* that allows for code modularity.

 ## Hello Network
+There are three basic building blocks in this network API: `Network` objects, `Node` objects and `Link` objects.

 To create `Network` instances we must first initialise our [Guice](http://code.google.com/p/google-guice/) injector.
 This entity is resposible for the construction of our library dependency graph.